Introduction to WFA from our Lead Educator Adrian Benn

 Large State School

-*Independent school fees include a ‘pay it forward’ contribution allowing a state Primary school of their choice to join WFA absolutely free throughout their membership.
+*Independent school fees include a ‘pay it forward’ contribution allowing a state funded Primary school of their choice to join WFA absolutely free throughout their membership.